 In the South of Germany this Thursday is called Schmutziger Donnerstag.
 At first glance this translates as dirty Thursday, but in fact schmutzig in this case is derived from the word Schmotz which means Schmalz (lard or butterfat).
 In other countries this is celebrated as Fat Thursday or Mardi Gras because people indulge in fatty foods before they start lent.
 In Germany one famous fatty food of the carnival season is the Berliner Pfannkuchen or jelly filled doughnut.
 Actually, this sweet little cake is served all year round, but its popularity reaches its peak right before lent, when it is advertised in many bakeries.

-Buchteln are not deep fried but baked.
-They are arranged in a baking dish and it’s important that they touch, similar to pull apart rolls.
+Buchteln are arranged in a baking dish and it’s important that they touch, similar to pull apart rolls.
 Of course they don’t taste like Berliners/jelly filled doughnuts because of the missing fat, but these dumplings are a very nice alternative to this deep fried baked good.They are best when still warm.
 You can serve them with powdered sugar on top and with a nice cup of coffee, or like we did, with homemade vanilla sauce.

 Buchteln or: the party pooper doughnut

 240 g (2 cups) all purpose flour

 10 g (0.35 oz) fresh yeast or 3/4 t active dry yeast

 1 pinch salt